SudhanshuKumar7070/SocioVerse/README.md

 3. **Configure Environment Variables**

-    Create a `.env` file in the appropriate directories and add your configuration for MongoDB, Redis, and other secrets.
+    Create a `.env` file in the appropriate directories and add your configuration for MongoDB, Redis, Cloudinary, JWT secrets, email credentials, and other necessary values.

 ### Running the Application